sqville/b2c/b2c-vb/README.rst

 b2c-vb may be used under the terms of either the GNU Lesser General Public License (LGPL).

-For more information please see Link to license
+For more information please see Link to home page